Venezuelan military offensive sends thousands fleeing, recharging one of the world’s worst refugee crises

 Refugees in Colombia interviewed by The Washington Post spoke of beatings and detentions in Apure as the Venezuelan military went from house to house.

-Jegner Matus, 54, from the indigenous Kuyba community in the Venezuelan town of La Victoria, said soldiers broke down his door and stole personal belongings, including his motorbike and a supply of gasoline.
+Jegner Matus, 54, from the Indigenous Kuyba community in the Venezuelan town of La Victoria, said soldiers broke down his door and stole personal belongings, including his motorbike and a supply of gasoline.

 “They gave us a beating, then put us in a truck with our hands tied,” Matus said.
 After seven days in jail, he was released and fled to Colombia amid the sounds of shooting and bombs, he said.